Put a crayon in Anthony’s hand and he is one happy 7-year-old boy.

 “He is a very, very loving little boy.
 He loves hugs, he loves kisses.”

-Watch the stories of children in foster care waiting on forever families each week on the Wednesday’s Child segment between 5-6 a.m.
-12 Today.
+Watch the stories of children in foster care waiting on forever families each week on the Wednesday’s Child segment between 5-6 a.m. on Today in AZ.
 You can also view previously aired stories at www.aask-az.org.

 For more information on children eligible for adoption, call Aid to Adoption of Special Kids (AASK) at 602-930-4900 or visit www.aask-az.org.